arvidn/libtorrent/branches/libtorrent_utp/docs/manual.rst

 on disk I/O errors, and if the torrent is also auto managed, it will be taken out of this state periodically.
 This mode can be used to avoid race conditions when adjusting priorities of pieces before allowing the torrent to start downloading.

+``share_mode`` determines if the torrent should be added in *share mode* or not.
+Share mode indicates that we are not interested in downloading the torrent, but merlely want to improve our share ratio (i.e. increase it).
+A torrent started in share mode will do its best to never download more than it uploads to the swarm.
+If the swarm does not have enough demand for upload capacity, the torrent will not download anything.
+This mode is intended to be safe to add any number of torrents to, without manual screening, without the risk of downloading more than is uploaded.

+A torrent in share mode sets the priority to all pieces to 0, except for the pieces that are downloaded, when pieces are decided to be downloaded.
+This affects the progress bar, which might be set to "100% finished" most of the time.
+Do not change file or piece priorities for torrents in share mode, it will make it not work.

+The share mode has one setting, the share ratio target, see ``session_settings::share_mode_target`` for more info.

+``file_priorities`` can be set to control the initial file priorities when adding a torrent.
+The semantics are the same as for ``torrent_handle::prioritize_files()``.

+``version`` is filled in by the constructor and should be left untouched.
+It is used for forward binary compatibility.

 remove_torrent()
 ----------------